jimbateson7/jamesbateson.co.uk/src/journal/ai-upskilling-moral-predicament.md

 S﻿omething I've felt since first using AI is that it will always need human experience and review to ensure the best output.
 A former colleague once described AI as a "confident bullshitter".

->﻿ A former colleague once described AI as a "confident bullshitter"
+> ﻿ A former colleague once described AI as a "confident bullshitter"

 ### I﻿ndividuality

+### Copyright and value

+## Further reading

+* I﻿'ve had this post in my drafts for a while now as I tweak how I wanted to frame it and word things.
+I read a brilliant article last week by [Hidde de Vries: Is "ethical AI" an oxymoron?](https://hidde.blog/ethical-ai/), which had my nodding a lot during reading.
+It's basically everything I wanted to say!